larawang/Time-Series-Analysis-A-Yen-for-the-Future/README.md

 ### Conclusions:

-* After the regression analysis, we can conclude that the in sample data has a better performance because of smaller root mean square error.
+* After the regression analysis, we can conclude that the in sample data has a better performance because of smaller root mean squared error.

 * Based on the time series analysis, we decided not to buy Japanese yen now because the risk of yen expected to increase.